 IMAGES OF AMERICA: THE 1939-1940 SAN FRANCISCO WORLD'S FAR - THE GOLDEN GATE INTERNATIONAL EXPOSITION

-My newest book is due out on May 10!
-The book covers the GGIE from its early planning days, the amazing construction of Treasure island, and the beautiful buildings and gardens of the Golden Gate International Exposition.
+My book on the Fair was released May 10, 2021.
+It covers the GGIE from its early planning days, the amazing construction of Treasure island, and the beautiful buildings and gardens of the Golden Gate International Exposition.
 This was a story I have been long interested in telling and I'm thrilled the book is finally done and on sale.

 Click on the cover for details on how to order.